outlandishideas/kasia/README.md

 - When submitting an issue please provide adequate steps to reproduce the problem.
 - PRs must be made using the `standard` code style.
+- PRs must update the version of the library according to [semantic versioning](http://semver.org/).

 If you're not sure how to contribute, check out Kent C. Dodds' [great video tutorials on egghead.io](https://egghead.io/lessons/javascript-identifying-how-to-contribute-to-an-open-source-project-on-github)!